mattc41190/go-board-game-tracker/documentation/roadmap.md

     - Create database :white_check_mark:
     - Create a user in the database :white_check_mark:
     - Create a game in the database :white_check_mark:
-    - Add code that uses GoLang to look up a game :soon:
+    - Add code that uses GoLang to look up a game :white_check_mark:
+    - Add look up code to a route handler :soon:
 - Create Travis Deployment to LightSail
 - Get project on personal computer :white_check_mark:
 - Send backups of DB to S3 daily